 You may be able to file an insurance claim or personal injury lawsuit to obtain compensation for damages from your injuries, such as medical bills, lost wages, and pain and suffering.

 However, you will likely need an attorney because truck accident cases are complicated and stressful, making them tough to manage on your own.
 Gordon & Partners’s West Palm Beach truck accident lawyers have detailed knowledge of Florida’s traffic and trucking laws and the other aspects of these cases.
 We are prepared to help you fight for fair compensation for all of the damages you have suffered.
 We know how important compensation can be as you attempt to recover from your serious injuries and move forward with your life.

-Our West Palm Beach truck accident lawyers also offer FREE consultations, and we only get paid when we obtain a monetary recovery on your behalf.
+Our West Palm Beach truck accident lawyers offer free initial consultations, and we only get paid when we obtain a monetary recovery on your behalf.

-Due to the wide variety of products being transported throughout the U.S., many different types and sizes of commercial shipping vehicles can be found on America’s roadways.
-Each vehicle is designed for a different transport purpose and has its own unique hauling capabilities.
+Due to the wide variety of products being transported throughout the U.S., many different types and sizes of commercial shipping vehicles can be found on America’s roadways, including:

 - Road trains